MicrosoftDocs/biztalk-docs/biztalk/core/create-the-receive-location-and-send-port-programmatically.md

 ---
-description: "Learn more about: Create the receive location and send port programmatically"
+title: Create receive location and send port
-title: "Create the receive location and send port programmatically | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+description: Learn how to programmatically create the receive location and send port in BizTalk Server. ms.prod: biztalk-server ms.topic: how-to ms.date: 06/08/2017
-ms.prod: "biztalk-server"
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 47850e66-ce33-4c6a-8190-168071792c0b
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---

 # Create the receive location and send port programmatically

 Configure a WCF-BasicHttp receive location and send port programmatically.
 To use the BizTalk Administration console, see [WCF-BasicHttp adapter](../core/wcf-basichttp-adapter.md).

 ## Configure the receive location programmatically